By the end of this section, you will be able to:

 The bicarbonate-carbonic acid buffer works in a fashion similar to phosphate buffers.
 The bicarbonate is regulated in the blood by sodium, as are the phosphate ions.
 When sodium bicarbonate (NaHCO3), comes into contact with a strong acid, such as HCl, carbonic acid (H2CO3), which is a weak acid, and NaCl are formed.
 When carbonic acid comes into contact with a strong base, such as NaOH, bicarbonate and water are formed.

 As with the phosphate buffer, a weak acid or weak base captures the free ions, and a significant change in pH is prevented.
 Bicarbonate ions and carbonic acid are present in the blood in a 20:1 ratio if the blood pH is within the normal range.
 With 20 times more bicarbonate than carbonic acid, this capture system is most efficient at buffering changes that would make the blood more acidic.
-This is useful because most of the body’s metabolic wastes, such as lactic acid and ketones, are acids.
+This is useful because most of the body’s metabolic wastes, such as lactic acid and ketone bodies, are acids.
 Carbonic acid levels in the blood are controlled by the expiration of CO2 through the lungs.
 In red blood cells, carbonic anhydrase forces the dissociation of the acid, rendering the blood less acidic.
 Because of this acid dissociation, CO2 is exhaled (see equations above).
 The level of bicarbonate in the blood is controlled through the renal system, where bicarbonate ions in the renal filtrate are conserved and passed back into the blood.
 However, the bicarbonate buffer is the primary buffering system of the IF surrounding the cells in tissues throughout the body.

 Respiratory Regulation of Acid-Base Balance